Wisdom Teeth Removal: To Keep or Not to Keep?

 Like we said earlier, every single patient is different.
 Some people have large mouths, and the gum tissue is healthy around the wisdom teeth, and they can keep them super clean.
 We also see a lot of cases where a patient had 4 teeth out for braces due to crowding, but later grew and had room for the wisdom teeth to come in and stay.
 Trust us when we say this: If we truly believe you have room to keep the teeth and keep them healthy and predict they will not cause issues down the road; we will absolutely recommend keeping them.
 The thing is, the average person, unfortunately, does not have room and needs to get them out.

-At Dental Reflections Dublin, we typically refer all of our wisdom teeth extractions to an oral surgeon, who specializes in removing these types of teeth.
+At Dental Reflections Dublin in Dublin, OH, we typically refer all of our wisdom teeth extractions to an oral surgeon, who specializes in removing these types of teeth.
 Wisdom teeth can be unpredictable and come in different sizes and shapes, so we feel most comfortable with our patients in the hands of a surgeon, who extract teeth all day long.
 Recovery is the same whether having one or four removed at the same time, so we recommend all 4 to keep it to one procedure.
 An oral surgeon can address any questions or concerns you may have about recovery, sedation options, and the procedure itself.